Operese/cedar/internal/snaplist/README.rst

           volume: <string> (optional for single volume gadgets, required for multi-volume gadgets)
           # Specify parameters to use when calling `xorriso`.
 When not
-          # provided, ubuntu-image will attempt to create it's own
+          # provided, cedar will attempt to create it's own
           # `xorriso` command.
           xorriso-command: <string> (optional)
-      # Used to specify that ubuntu-image should create a .qcow2 file.
+      # Used to specify that cedar should create a .qcow2 file.
       # If a .img file is specified for the corresponding volume, the
       # existing .img will be re-used and converted into a qcow2 image.
       # Otherwise, a new raw image will be created and then converted